Welcome to the Holy Trinity Library!

 Though the library may be closed at the moment, we’re happy to work with you to get books into the hands of our HTS readers!

 We’ll start a regular rotation of library check outs the week of October 12th.
-Until then, if your child would like to check out a book, each out to Mrs. Morell directly using the Email above.
+Until then, if your child would like to check out a book, each out to the librarian directly using the Email above.